Barkeley History, Family Crest & Coats of Arms

 The parish of Slimbridge in Gloucestershire was also an early home to the family.
 "The parish is bounded on the north by the Severn, and comprises by measurement 3392 acres, of which the greater part is the property of the Berkeley family.
 The Gloucester and Berkeley canal and the Gloucester and Bristol railroad intersect it."

 Wooton Under Edge, again in Somerset was another ancient family seat.
 "On the erection of the new town, a market and fair, with various municipal privileges, were granted by Henry III. to Maurice, Lord Berkeley, in 1254, which laid the foundation of its subsequent importance.
 During the civil war of the 17th century, a garrison was maintained here in the interest of the king."

-Important Dates for the Barkeley family
+Early History of the Barkeley family